-Chapter 7: Proposed Legislation on Venture or Equity Capital Issues
+7- Proposed Legislation on Venture or Equity Capital Issues

-The Committee wrapped up its work on economic development with two Committee bills, along with bills presented by the Montana Economic Developers Association (see next chapter).
-The two Committee bills are:
+The Committee wrapped up its work on economic development by looking at two prospective Committee bills and bill drafts presented by the Montana Economic Developers Association (see Chapter 8).
+The two drafts submitted as potential Committee bills were:

-- a resolution (LC0249) urging the Governor's Office of Economic Development to put a high priority on the development of networks of angel investors in Montana; and - a bill (LC0150) establishing contingent, deferred tax credits for investors in a revolving fund developed by a private-sector investor group chosen by a newly created Montana Capital Investment Board.
+- a resolution (LC0249) urging the Governor's Office of Economic Development to put a high priority on the development of networks of angel investors in Montana; and - a bill (LC5600) establishing contingent, deferred tax credits for investors in a revolving fund developed by a private-sector investor group chosen by what would be a newly created Montana Capital Investment Board.

-The Committee debated at its July 1 meeting whether a resolution or a bill was appropriate for encouraging angel networks.
+The Committee debated at its July 1, 2004, meeting whether a resolution or a bill was appropriate for encouraging angel networks.
 Senator Jeff Mangan recommended that the Committee show support for the concept by requesting funding through a bill rather than urging support through a resolution.
 The Committee voted to move forward with the resolution with the expectation that the results would be as efficient as a bill would have been.
 A draft of the resolution is in Appendix C.

-The fund of funds draft, as proposed to the Committee, provides for a total of \$60 million in contingent, deferred tax credits, available at no more than \$10 million a year, to investors in a revolving fund managed by a designated investor group selected by a new Montana Capital Investment Board.
+The fund of funds draft, as proposed to the Committee, provided for a total of \$60 million in contingent, deferred tax credits, available at no more than \$10 million a year to investors participating in a revolving fund managed by a designated investor group selected by a new Montana Capital Investment Board.
 An investor would hold a certificate that provides conditions for obtaining tax credits against any tax liability due under Title 15, chapter 30 or 31, MCA, or due under 33-2-705, MCA.
-The conditions include eligibility to use the tax credits only if a scheduled rate of return, agreed to specifically in a contract between the investor and the designated investor group, is not achieved.
-Tax credits would make up the difference between achieved returns and the scheduled return.
-The members of the working group recommending the fund of funds structure sought to avoid constitutional issues raised with SB 465 (introduced in 2003) by deciding to exclude provisions for the state to loan money to the fund of funds, which may have violated either the constitutional prohibition against creating a state debt unless authorized by a two-thirds vote of each house of the Legislature (Article VIII, section 8) or the limitations on the state investing in private corporate capital stock (Article VIII, section 13).
-However, one section of the draft specifies that investments in the designated investor group's revolving fund are permissible for a range of regulated entities, including banks and the BOI (which can invest pension funds in equity investments).
+The conditions include eligibility to use the tax credits only if a scheduled rate of return is not achieved.
+The Montana Capital Investment Board must approve the rate of return, outlined in a contract between the investor and the designated investor group and limited to no more than the sum of 400 basis points and the return on a U.S.

+Treasury obligation with a maturity similar to the investment being made.
+Tax credits would make up the difference between the scheduled return and achieved returns.
+The members of the ad hoc working group who recommended the fund of funds structure sought to avoid constitutional concerns by deciding to exclude provisions for the state to loan money to the fund of funds, which may have violated either the constitutional prohibition against creating a state debt unless authorized by a two-thirds vote of each house of the Legislature (Article VIII, section 8) or the limitations on the state investing in private corporate capital stock (Article VIII, section 13).
+One section of the draft specifies that investments in the designated investor group's revolving fund are permissible for a range of regulated entities, including banks.